HooomanKeshmiri/pantheonTest/README.md

 To use this web page first download the code base from github.
 Following that install Lando on your device and in the repository that you cloned.

  Type `lando start` to have lando build the app.
 Following that it will display a URL that is the name you set in the `.lando.yml` file followed by .lndo.site.
 Then type `lando pull` to pull the pantheon database to your local machine.
-Then you can either copy the URL into your browser or type `open firstDrupalSite.lndo.site` to open the webpage.
+Then you can either copy the URL into your browser or type `open pantheonTest.lndo.site` to open the webpage.
 After that the website should open and you should be able to interact with the drupal website.

 #